dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 This is a fun lab.
 You'll:

  1. Implement a sensor driver on your own --- a distance measuring device that uses sonar.

  2. Hook the output up to an LED that gets brighter as distance gets shorter and struggle for a bit trying to make the variation clean.
  This is not as straightforward as it might seem, and not b/c of device issues.

  3. Use the code from the last lecture to set up an interrupt handler to fix the problems in (2).

-  4. If you get ambitious, do several.

 There's some simple skeleton code, but you're going to do all the work yourself, including getting the data sheets and anything else you